imfsiddiqui/brepo/README.md

 ## 🗂️ Directory Structure

-The structure supports easy project bootstrapping, automated CI/CD, and documentation-first development.
+The repository is organized for rapid bootstrapping, automation, and documentation-driven development.

-💡 ***Note:*** *Each `.gitkeep` file is used to ensure empty directories are tracked by Git.*
+💡 **Note:** *`.gitkeep` files ensure empty directories are tracked by Git.*

 ```shell
 .